-6 to 10 units, (Staff) by arrangement

-309. First-Year Research Project-Individual research, in lieu of Master's thesis.

-3 to 6 units (Staff) by arrangement

-319. Pre-Dissertation Research Project - Advanced research for Ph.D. candidates.

-3 to 6 units (Staff) by arrangement

-330. Public Affairs Thesis Seminar - For Public Affairs Ph.D. candidates only.

-1 to 6 units, Aut, Win, Spr (Rivers) by arrangement

-331. Public Affairs Comprehensive Review

--For Public Affairs Ph.D. candidates only.

-1 to 6 units, Aut, Win, Spr (Rivers) by arrangement 347.
-Management of Marketing Communications.
-Enroll in Graduate School of Business.
-449A.
-Consumer Behavior.
-Enroll in Graduate School of Business.

-COMPARATIVE LITERATURE Committee in Charge: Herbert Lindenberger, Chairman; Marc Bertrand, Joaquin F. Coelho, Gerald Gillespie, N. Gregson Davis, Joseph Harris, Makoto Ueda, Mary Pratt.
-Professors: Jean Franco (Spanish and Comparative Literature), Gerald Gillespie, on leave 1976-77 (German Studies and Comparatice Literature), Herbert Lindenberger (Comparative Literature and English), Charles R. Lyons (Drama and Comparative Literature), N. Scott Momaday, on leave 1976-77 (English and Comparative Literature), Makoto Ueda (Japanese and Comparative Literature) Associate Professors: N. Gregson Davis (Classics and Comparative Literature), David G. Halliburton (English, Comparative Literature, and Modern Thought and Literature) Assistant Professor: John B. Foster (English and Comparative Literature) The interdepartmental program in Comparative Literature admits students for the Ph.D.
+6 to 10 units, (Staff) by arrangement 309.
+First-Year Research Project-Individual research, in lieu of Master's thesis.
+3 to 6 units (Staff) by arrangement 319.
+Pre-Dissertation Research Project-Advanced research for Ph.D. candidates.
+3 to 6 units (Staff) by arrangement 330.
+Public Affairs Thesis Seminar-For Public Affairs Ph.D. candidates only.
+1 to 6 units, Aut, Win, Spr (Rivers) by arrangement 331.
+Public Affairs Comprehensive Review- For Public Affairs Ph.D. candidates only.
+1 to 6 units, Aut, Win, Spr (Rivers) by arrangement COMPARATIVE LITERATURE Committee in Charge: Herbert Lindenberger, Chairman; Marc Bertrand, Joaquim F. Coelho, Gerald Gillespie, N. Gregson Davis, Joseph Harris, Makoto Ueda, William M. Todd III Professors: Jean Franco (Spanish and Comparative Literature), Gerald Gillespie, on leave 1976-77 (German Studies and Comparative Literature), Herbert Lindenberger (Comparative Literature and English), James J. Y. Liu (Chinese and Comparative Literature), Charles R. Lyons (Drama and Comparative Literature), N. Scott Momaday, on leave 1976-77 (English and Comparative Literature), Makoto Ueda (Japanese and Comparative Literature) Associate Professors: Joaquim F. Coelho (Portuguese and Comparative Literature), N. Gregson Davis (Classics and Comparative Literature), David G. Halliburton (English, Comparative Literature, and Modern Thought and Literature) Assistant Professors: Robert Ball (Spanish and Comparative Literature), John B. Foster (English and Comparative Literature), Mary Pratt (Spanish and Portuguese and Comparative Literature), William M. Todd III (Slavic and Comparative Literature) The interdepartmental program in Comparative Literature admits students for the Ph.D.
 It also supervises a minor program for students working toward the Ph.D. in individual language departments and, in conjunction with the Humanities Honors Program, offers a concentration in Comparative Literature for undergraduates.
 Undergraduate Honors Program The undergraduate program is designed for students who combine a strong commitment to literary study with the drive and the ability to master foreign languages.
 Students planning to concentrate in Comparative Literature must apply for admission to the Humanities Honors Program and for graduation with Honors in Humanities.
-Freshmen and sophomores interested in the program must first consult with the Director or the Associate Director of the Humanities Honors Program, Because of the strong language requirements, the consultation should take place at the earliest opportunity, preferably during the freshman year.
-Students who have not started their second foreign language by the sophomore year have little chance of fulfilling the program requirements on schedule.
-No student may declare a major later than two weeks after the start of the junior year.
-After admission to the program, the student will be assigned an adviser representing the Committee on Comparative Literature.
-Students in the program do not need to complete a formal major in another field but, in order to satisfy the final requirement listed below, they will normally have a major, or the equivalent of a major, in a single national literature.
-Requirements are as follows: - 1.
-Western Thought and Literature Humanities 61 or 62.
-Completion of the full Humanities 61, 62, 63 series is strongly recommended. - 2.
-Two seminars drawn from the series Humanities 191-196, of which one must be Humanities 194. - 3.
-At least three literature courses in a forcign language and at least one advanced course-preferably a literature course in a second foreign language. - 4.
-One literature course-not necessarily in the original language-drawn from a cultural tradition distant from that of the student's main areas of interest. - 5.
-Two additional literature courses drawn from the following: - a) Courses listed under Comparative Literature. - b) Courses offered in translation by the foreign language departments in languages outside the student's two languages. - c) Advanced literature courses offered at the overseas campuses.
+Freshmen and sophomores interested in the program must first consult with the Director or the Associate Director of the Humanities Honors Program.
+Because of the rigorous language requirements, the consultation should take place at the earliest opportunity, preferably during the freshman year.
+Students who have not started their second foreign language